An Uncompromising Reality

 But the politicians are still playing politics.
 They can count on the fact that the public does not fully understand how extreme the problem has become.
 It is right to take action but the size of the problem continues to be swept under the carpet.
 U.S. diplomacy has failed in winning allies regarding fighting climate change.
 Stating that the problem is serious and then proposing countermeasures that amount to very little is a typically political maneuver.
 The reality is a pandora’s box, too big to confront and not within the scope of even one election cycle.
 To be set on a course of extreme action is just too big an issue for any future political leader to dare handle.

 James Hansen of NASA Godard Institute for Space Studies started officially recording global temperatures on 1981.
 His most well known testimony before congress in 1988 did the most to raise awareness of global warming.
 He also wrote a paper in 2003 called “Can We Defuse the Global Warming Time Bomb?”

 Most people would agree that technologically we, as a civilization, have come a long way.
 But if we were to measure how much of a difference any particular technology has made to our lives, nuclear technology might be the greatest of them all.

 The engineers who designed and built the first nuclear reactors learned to apply science that was based on layers of engineering in many disciplines never seen before.
 They built the ultimate machine that could transform a “rock” into immense power.
-Power that could be extended, controlled and sustained for decades refueling once a year with some designs (i.e. CANDU) that never needed to shut down during refueling.
+Power that could be extended, controlled and sustained for decades refueling once a year with some designs (i.e. CANDU) that never needed to shut down139 during refueling.
 The largest plants are strong enough to supply all the electricity needs of an average city.
 That rock was no ordinary rock.
-Some of the proposed 4th generation reactors we will see next decade will only need refueling every 4 or 5 years.
+Some of the proposed 4th generation reactors we will see next decade will only need refueling every 4-7 years.140

 Wasteful Resource Wars Kill People and Costs the Environment